-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 This is MORNING EDITION from NPR News.
 I'm Linda Wertheimer.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

-NPRs Mike Shuster has the story from Baghdad.
+NPR's Mike Shuster has the story from Baghdad.

 MIKE SHUSTER: The targets were mostly police and other Iraqi security forces.
-In Baghdad, a car bomb behind a police station the first of three in the capital - left several nearby buildings crumbling.
+In Baghdad, a car bomb behind a police station - the first of three in the capital - left several nearby buildings crumbling.
 Fifteen police and civilians were killed.
 In Kut, a hundred miles southeast of Baghdad, a similar blast, between a police station and a local government council building, left more than 20 dead and nearly 100 wounded.
 There were similar attacks in Mosul, Kirkuk, Ramadi, Falluja, Mugdadiyah, and several smaller towns.
 The wave of attacks, which were certainly coordinated, left many in Iraq shaken.

-Mr. ABU SALMAN: (Foreign language spoken)
+ABU SALMAN: (Foreign language spoken)

 SHUSTER: They did the bombings because of the Americans, said Abu Salman, at his butcher shop in the Karada neighborhood of Baghdad.
 They claim that when the Americans leave, there will be more bombs in Iraq.

-Mr. ABU MUHAMMAD (Construction Worker): (Foreign language spoken)
+ABU MUHAMMAD: (Foreign language spoken)

 SHUSTER: Abu Muhammad, a construction worker agreed.
-They do think the Americans are weaker now, so lets do it, he said.
+They do think the Americans are weaker now, so let's do it, he said.

-Mr. SALMAN: (Foreign language spoken)
+SALMAN: (Foreign language spoken)

-This particular moment appears to have provided an opportunity for the insurgents, says Hamid al Kifaey.
+SHUSTER: This particular moment appears to have provided an opportunity for the insurgents, says Hamid al Kifaey.

-Last week, Jeffrey Feltman, assistant secretary of state for the Near East, was in Baghdad.
-Insurgent attacks were already on the rise, but they had not yet reached yesterdays level.
+SHUSTER: Last week, Jeffrey Feltman, assistant secretary of state for the Near East, was in Baghdad.
+Insurgent attacks were already on the rise, but they had not yet reached yesterday's level.
 Feltman argued that the current government of Iraq was not going to collapse in the wake of an uptick in insurgent activity.

-Mike Shuster, NPR News, Baghdad.
+SHUSTER: Mike Shuster, NPR News, Baghdad.